Hein-Z/shop_blog/README.md

 ```bash
 php artisan key:generate
 ```
 4 .
-Set your database credentials in your .env file
+Set your database credentials in your .env file.

-5 .
+5 . export ecommence.sql to your database

+6 .
 Set your Stripe credentials in your .env file.
 Specifically STRIPE_KEY and STRIPE_SECRET .
 Getting from https://dashboard.stripe.com/test/apikeys after login

-6 .
+7 .
 Set your APP_URL in your .env file.
 This is needed for Voyager to correctly resolve asset URLs.

-7 .
+8 .
 ```bash
 php artisan storage:link
 ```
-8 .
+9 .
 ```bash
 npm install
 ```